spluttflob/ME405-Support/mlx_raw/README.md

-# Melexis MLX90640 Thermal Camera Drivers
+# Simplified Melexis MLX90640 Thermal Camera Driver

-This directory contains a simplified MicroPython driver for the MLX90640 thermal infrared camera.
+This directory contains a simplified MicroPython driver for the MLX90640 thermal infrared camera which only gets **raw images**, not calibrated ones.
+This saves time and memory and is usable for a mechatronics class exercise.

 ## Quick Start